This is new in Deep Security 10.

 When you install patches, upgrade software, or deploy web applications, application control will detect them.
 Depending on your setting for how to handle unrecognized software, this could block that software until you use the Actions tab to create allow rules.
 For mission-critical software, this service interruption may not be acceptable.
 You also might not want to receive many alerts during expected, scheduled software updates such as Linux upgrades.

 To avoid extra down time and / or alerts during deployment and maintenance windows, you can put application control into a mode designed for maintenance windows.
-While this mode is enabled, application control will continue to block blacklisted software, but it will allow new or updated software to run, and automatically add it to the allow rules.
+While maintenance mode is enabled, application control will continue to block blacklisted software, but it will allow new or updated software to run, and automatically add it to the allow rules.

 You can enable or disable maintenance mode either through actions on the Computers tab or (if only for a few computers) each computer's computer editor.